Halfway Point: 2nd Quarter Estimated Tax Payments Due June 15th

-The 1st quarter of the required liability should have been paid by now (along with your April 18th tax return filing), and the 3rd quarter payment is due by Friday September 15, 2017.
+The 1st quarter of the required liability should have been paid by now (along with your April 15th tax return filing), and your 3rd quarter payment is due by September 15th.
 If you haven’t made your payments yet, you would have incurred daily compounded interest and monthly underpayment penalties.

 How are they calculated?

-You will need to estimate your adjusted gross income, deductions, credits, to arrive at your projected taxable income for tax year 2016.
+You will need to estimate your adjusted gross income, deductions, credits, to arrive at your projected taxable income for year.
 The IRS has instructions and a worksheet you can use to estimate the amount you owe.

 However, on the state level, you will have to do a little more research regarding your tax liability, what credits and deductions you are entitled to as each state functions independently and have their own tax rules.